confluentinc/ksql/docs/developer-guide/ksql-connect.rst

 #. **External**: If a {{ site.kconnect }} cluster is available, set the ``ksql.connect.url`` property in your
    KSQL server configuration file.
 The default value for this is ``localhost:8083``.
 #. **Embedded**: KSQL can double as a {{ site.kconnect }} server and will run a
-   :ref:`connect_userguide_distributed_config` cluster co-located on the KSQL server instance.
+   `Distributed Mode <https://docs.confluent.io/current/connect/userguide.html#distributed-mode>`__ cluster co-located on the KSQL server instance.
 To do this, supply a connect properties configuration file to the server and specify this file in the ``ksql.connect.worker.config`` property.